Johnny Gaudreau Game Preview: Blue Jackets vs. Bruins

 Gaudreau Stats vs. the Bruins

-- The Bruins have given up 50 goals in total (2.5 per game), the fourth-fewest allowed in the NHL.
+- The Bruins have conceded 58 goals in total (2.5 per game), the third-fewest allowed in the league.

 |2023-2024 Season